A guide to making your travel dreams a beautiful reality

 Hotels

 There are two ways to keep hotel costs down or for free.
 Our first choice is using Chase Reward Points from Joelle’s Chase Sapphire Reserve (CSR) Visa card or Ryan’s American Express Platinum points.
 This is our pot of gold.
-The points add up quickly between the sign-up bonus at Chase (100,000 at the time) and putting everything we purchase in our daily lives on the card.
+The points add up quickly between the sign-up bonus at Chase (100,000 at the time) and using the card for all our daily purchases.

-If you buy any certain travel or dining through the Chase portal, you can get up to ten times the points to the dollar.
+If you purchase travel or dining through the Chase portal, you can earn up to ten times the points per dollar.
 Another great way to gain points is to use the card for large purchases.
-Joelle bought a car using her CSR to make the downpayment.
+Joelle bought a car using her CSR to make the down payment.
 Ryan had new flooring installed and put it on his credit card.
 Take that a step further; if anyone in your family plans a big trip or expenditure like furniture, ask if you can put it on your card.
 They then pay you back in cash.
-A cruise or vacation package they purchase on your card and bonus points can get you a few nights of hotel stays for free.
+A cruise or vacation package they purchase on your card, and bonus points can get you a few nights of hotel stays for free.

 Why do we love Chase Sapphire Reserve so much?

 Now, with CSR, here is the crown jewel and why we love Chase so much.
 If you use your reward points toward travel through their travel portal, they are worth 50% more.
-For example, a 100,000 points sign-up bonus is valued at $1000, but when booking travel through the Chase portal, it is now worth $1500.
-That goes a long way toward hotel stays and what a way to maximize point usage.
+For example, a $100,000 sign-up bonus is valued at $1,000, but when booking travel through the Chase portal, it is now worth $1,500.
+That goes a long way toward maximizing hotel stays, and what a way to utilize points effectively.

 TIP

 A great way to reduce food costs on a trip is to book through the Chase portal; always add the complimentary breakfast.
-Higher-end hotels tend to be excellent and generous, with lots of local specialties.
+Higher-end hotels tend to be excellent and generous, offering a wide range of local specialties.
 As a result, we will not eat lunch and enjoy a larger meal at dinner.

-Our second choice is using points from our hotel loyalty program.
+Our second option is to use points from our hotel loyalty program.
 Hilton is our program of choice, as stated before.
-We both have Hilton credit cards that combined gave us over 300,000 points via the sign-up bonus.
-Depending on which brand of Hilton you stay in or during special offers like staying four nights using points and getting the 5th night free, those points can go a long way!
+We both have Hilton credit cards that, combined, have given us over 300,000 points through the sign-up bonus.
+Depending on which Hilton brand you stay with or take advantage of special offers like staying four nights and getting the 5th night free using points, those points can go a long way!

 Airlines

-This may differ from most other travel bloggers’ guidance.
+This may differ from the guidance of most other travel bloggers.
 Joelle learned in years of business travel that loyalty pays.
 Those few dollars you save to use another airline are not worth the perks you receive from staying loyal.
 Joelle has used United Airlines almost exclusively for international travel for several years.
-She first got free Gold tier status using Elite Challenge (soon will do a blog post on that).
-As an MVP Gold on Alaska Airlines, she presented United with proof of her status and received a year free of United Gold Status.
+She first achieved Gold tier status by completing the Elite Challenge (a blog post on that will follow soon).
+As an MVP Gold on Alaska Airlines, she presented United with proof of her status and received a year of free United Gold Status.

 Loyalty perks

 A sweet perk of United Platinum status, Joelle receives a fixed amount of annual Plus Points for free business class upgrades.
-Those spaces are almost like mini living rooms where the seat turns into a bed, along with first-class service.
-We will be taking advantage of those Plus Points on one of our longer Europe trips.
-We have also used miles to upgrade to business class since we tend to buy our tickets.
-Though we should warn you once you fly international business class, you will never want to go back to the coach, but we do.
+Those spaces are almost like mini living rooms, where the seat converts into a bed, accompanied by first-class service.
+We will be taking advantage of those Plus Points on one of our longer European trips.
+We have also used miles to upgrade to business class, as we tend to purchase our tickets.
+Though we should warn you, once you fly international business class, you will never want to go back to coach, but we do.

 Rental Car

 Joelle has used Avis for decades.
 She is at her highest status and, as a result, gets free upgrades 100% of the time.
 One incredible perk is that we never stand in line.
 Just go straight to the car and drive off.
 Once, we used CSR reward points for a rental car and stood in line for an hour to process the vehicle.
-We always reserve a standard four-door for our international travel and usually land up with a Mercedes, BMW, or Volvo each time without ever asking for it.
-Since, on our trips, we tend to drive many, many miles, a luxury car with excellent gas mileage is a huge bonus.
+We always reserve a standard four-door for our international travel and usually end up with a Mercedes, BMW, or Volvo each time without ever asking for it.
+Since we tend to drive many miles on our trips, a luxury car with excellent gas mileage is a huge bonus.

 Avis also provides reward points with rentals that can be used later for free days or other services.
-You can see how this keeps bringing costs down more and more.
+You can see how this continues to bring costs down further.

 Real Numbers Example #2